BabaWolo/PseudocodeTranspiler/README.md

 This section displays the valid syntax for writing code within our program.
 It's similar to the conventions outlined in the ALG course but replaces a few elements.
 The primary alteration is replacing indentation with curly brackets.

 #### Variables, Data Types & Assignment
-- Any string that starts with a character a-z or A-Z
+- Any string that starts with a character a-z or A-Z and can't be the same as a reserved keyword
 - Integer, float, string, bool
 - =